 I am a Gestaltist.
 I am a Horse Trainer.
 Working with horses brings me great joy.
 Bringing people together with the healing power of horses, is profound and life changing for everybody involved.

 What can the horses help you heal?

-Contact me at AmandaSoperEquine@gmail.com to explore your options and set up an appointment with me and one of our equine healers.
+Contact me at DarkHorse.EGC@gmail.com to explore your options and set up an appointment with one of the equine healers of Dark Horse Healing.